guilherssousa/guilherssousa/README.md

-## Hi, nice to meet you :)
+1## Hi, nice to meet you :)

 I like to consider myself as a software craftsman.
 Most of the time we are not coding but concerning on methods to solve the adversities we are introduced.
 Therefore, we are more than just coders!

-- Fullstack Developer at [Mais Esports](https://maisesports.com.br/), also a open source contributor and freelancer.
+- Fullstack Developer at [Mais Esports](https://maisesports.com.br/), also a open source contributor 15-minute writer.
 - Most side projects are [Pokémon](https://github.com/guilherssousa/mew-machine) and Esports.
 - Also content creator on [TikTok](https://tiktok.com/@guisousadev).